Your High Street grant launched

 Projects are intended to test and build the case for more permanent changes.
-Councils will lead the projects and consult with the community and stakeholders to evaluate success and make changes as needed.
+Councils are leading the projects and will consult with the community and stakeholders to evaluate success and make changes as needed.

 Applications closed on 10 June 2020.

-The Department is delighted to have received a high standard of applications from Councils across NSW focussed on making our streets and public spaces safer and more attractive during COVID restrictions and into the future.
+In June 2020 the Department received a high standard of applications from councils focused on making streets and public spaces safer and more attractive during COVID restrictions.

 - activation of an underutilized laneway in Parramatta

 - streets converted into ‘micro rooms’ across Canterbury Bankstown

 - creation of a “green spine” on Harbour Drive in Coffs Harbour

 - a temporary road closure to create a public square in Griffith and

 The following map demonstrates the locations of the 48 successful projects.